primitivefinance/solstat/README.md

+# Beta

+> This library is in beta.
+It's not ready for production.

 # SolStat

 SolStat is a Math library written in solidity for statistical function approximations.
 The library is composed of two core libraries; Gaussian.sol, and Invariant.sol.
 We will go over each of these libraries and their testing suites.
 We at Primitive use these libraries to support development with RMM-01s unique trading function, which utilizes the cumulative distribution function (CDF) of the normal distribution denoted by the greek capital letter Phi($\Phi$) in the literature [1,2].
 You may recognize the normal or Gaussian distribution as the bell curve.
 This distribution is significant in modeling real-valued random numbers of unknown distributions.
 Within the RMM-01 trading function and options pricing, the CDF is used to model random price movement of a Markov process.
 Since price paths are commonly modeled with markovian proccesses, we believe that the greater community will find value in this library.